This page provides an overview of the enterprise APIs, features, and behavior changes that are available in the Android 9.

 Support multiple users on dedicated devices

-Android 9 introduces the concept of an ephemeral user for dedicated devices (also called COSU devices).
+Android 9 introduces the concept of an ephemeral user for dedicated devices (previously called COSU devices).
 Ephemeral users are short-term users intended for cases where multiple users share a single dedicated device.
 This includes public user sessions on devices such as library or hospitality check-in kiosks, as well as persistent sessions between a fixed set of users on devices, for example, shift workers.

 Ephemeral users should be created in the background.
 They are created as secondary users on a device and are removed (along with associated apps and data) when they are stopped, switched, or the device reboots.
 To create an ephemeral user, device owners can: